Discover. Explore. Enjoy.

 Your Northern Roots

-Please enjoy and respect this beautiful community space.
-Take your litter home with you and observe current social distancing guidelines.
+Please enjoy and respect this beautiful community space, and please take your litter home with you.

 At 160-acres, it’s easy to get a little lost on the Northern Roots site!
 All part of its charm.
 We’re working hard to improve signage and wayfinding, but to get you started, we’ve created a couple of routes you might like to explore.
 Download your map here (PDF)